Henry Hudson Source: Cyclopaedia of Universal History

 Hudson's first two expeditions had been funded by the Muscovy Company.
 However, they now lost faith that he could find a northern passage.
 He went to the Dutch and soon had another ship called the Half Moon financed by the Dutch East India Company.
 They told Hudson to try to find a way around Russia again going to Novaya Zemlya.

-Henry Hudson meets with Native Americans
+Henry Hudson meets with Native Americans by Unknown

 Despite clear instructions from the Dutch, Hudson ended up taking a different route.
 When his crew nearly mutinied because of the cold weather, he turned around and sailed to North America.
 He first landed and met Native Americans in Maine.
 Then he traveled south until he found a river.
 He explored the river which would later be called Hudson River.
 This area would later be settled by the Dutch including an area on the tip of Manhattan which would one day become New York City.